 In projects done with partners, it is expected that you will share data and observations.
-It is expected that you will always discuss the project and exchange ideas with your partner(s), other students, your instructors, etc. However, unless specifically told otherwise, each report is an individual report/journal entry.
-By signing your name to it, you testify that the ideas, calculations, results, discussions and conclusions are yours alone, except as referenced.
+It is expected that you will always discuss the project and exchange ideas with your partner(s), other students, your instructors, etc. While there can be group submissions, there will also be individual submissions.
+When that is the case, signing your name testifies that the ideas, calculations, results, discussions and conclusions are yours alone, except as referenced.
 Copying, borrowing, lending or sharing of the words and work of or with another, (directly or by paraphrasing) is plagiarism.
 Simply put, all intellectual exchanges before writing the report are acceptable.
 Unreferenced use of another's written material or joint production of a written report is not acceptable, unless you are specifically told to write a group report.
 Consequences of violating these rules are explained in the student/parent handbook.